fboes/blogophon/docs/advanced-stuff.md

 Automatically publish to external services
 ------------------------------------------

 The Blogophon RSS feed allows for other services to automatically re-publish news about your new articles.
 This can be used to promote your articles on services like Twitter or Facebook.
+This idea is called [POSSE](https://indieweb.org/POSSE) (Publish (on your) Own Site, Syndicate Elsewhere).

 ### IFTT